adrienbernede/serac/src/docs/sphinx/user_guide/input_file_reference.rst

 Global Keywords
 ---------------

-Some keywords are not tied to a particular physics module - typically these are used for global configuration options or for the
+Some keywords are not tied to a particular physics module - these are typically global configuration options.

 ==============    ===========
 Keyword           Description